secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

     *   For **Channel renewals**, please refer to this [cheat sheet](https://docs.google.com/document/d/1qiT_2EsnL20c4w0hyZ_CGaJQIzj8CSCsHERoR80cwws/edit#heading=h.9e3o7yaxw8mu) to help identify what discounts and product lines to add for a renewal.
 Quote approvals may be triggered due to system limitations.
         *   Partner discounts must be added in addition to any customer discounts and required approvals must be received by submitting the quote in the system, per the quote approval matrix.
         *   If you have questions about Channel discounts when building a quote, chatter `@Partner Operations` for help.

-**B.   **Add Annual Payments** to a order form by:
+* **Add Annual Payments** to a order form by:
-* Checking "Annual Payments" checkbox on Quote Detail Page
+    * Checking "Annual Payments" checkbox on Quote Detail Page.
-* Updating "Initial Term" to 24, 36, 48, or 60. **If Intital Term is not updated correctly, the quote will not generate the correct Total**"
+    * Updating "Initial Term" to 24, 36, 48, or 60. **If Intital Term is not updated correctly, the quote will not generate the correct Total**".
-* **All Annual Payment quotes** must use the 1 - Year Product SKU.
-You will see an error message if you select Annual Payments and anything other than the 1 - Year SKU.
+    * All Annual Payment quotes **must use the 1 Year Product SKU**.
+You will see an error message if you select Annual Payments and anything other than the 1 Year SKU.

-**C.  SuperSonics: Review the Zuora fields to determine whether any Cloud Licensing features apply to the subscription.
-For more information on Cloud Licensing, see: [SuperSonics and Sales Assisted Transactions](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#supersonics-and-sales-assisted-transactions)
+* **SuperSonics**: Review the Zuora fields to determine whether any Cloud Licensing features apply to the subscription.
+For more information on Cloud Licensing, see: [SuperSonics and Sales Assisted Transactions](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#supersonics-and-sales-assisted-transactions).

-**D.  Renewal Using a New Subscription Quote**
+##### **B. Renewal Using a New Subscription Quote**

 If the customer needs to change the Quote Start Date (typically for Billing purposes) at time of Renewal, you will need to build a  New Subscription quote.
 We will also use a New Subscription quote if the deal includes a Contract Reset.